 You must keep the temperature of the room where your baby will be sleeping between 16-20 degrees C (61-68 degrees F).

 Remember your baby’s body temperature will be very different from yours and it will take some time for them to adjust.

 Your room temperature must remain consistent for them.
 A Gro Egg Room Thermometer can help you help you do that.

 I used this for all my children and it took all the worry away for me.

 Dress Your Baby Very Well

 Make sure that your baby is dressed well at night time so that they don’t need bedsheets.

-Putting bed sheets on your baby can pose a risk as they could get caught up in it.
+Putting bed sheets on your baby can pose a risk as they could get caught up in them.

-By making sure your baby is wearing a baby sleep suit you will be able to keep them warm enough during the night without needing any sheets.
+By making sure your baby is wearing a baby sleep suit you will be able to keep them warm enough during the night without needing any sheets at all.